Cloudino/Cloudino-Doc/README.md

 The **Cloudino WiFi Connector** working with Arduino is not like an Arduino shield, is an other processor working in parallel dedicated only to the network layer including the IoT protocols, leaving the Arduino dedicated to the connectivity with the sensors and actuators, while allowing reprogramming Arduino via WiFi or Cloud.

 The **Cloudino WiFi Connector** can be used as we mention as an **additional microcontroller dedicated to the network layer, working in parallel with actual microcontroller solutions like arduino**.
-But also can be used as a **stand alone device** for directly communicate the real-life objects to the internet.
+But also can be used as a **Standalone device** for directly communicate the real-life objects to the internet.

 You can find more information about Cloudino Wifi Connector [here](https://github.com/Cloudino/Cloudino-Doc/wiki/Cloudino-WiFi-Connector)